samuals151/hisensetv_hass/README.rst

 Future
 *******
-Determine if model functional is necessary for future model options
+Determine if model functional is necessary for future model expansion possibilities